 “Construction needs to move towards how things are done in the automotive industry; they have been doing BIM and digital twins for years!”

 This kind of statement confounds me, how can you compare the two?
 While both industries are mostly made up of small to medium enterprises (around 99% of both industries), the similarities end there.

-By extension, if the bakers were given a better brief (forming a brief with smart requirements using BS 8536), they might have been able to produce more consistent results.
-While this might negatively affect the format of the show (as might the move to Channel 4!), it would lead to less abortive work, better use of materials, reduce frustrations and an increase the judge’s satisfaction.
+During the technical challenge, bakers interpret a brief to produce a solution.
+However, often these briefs aren’t SMART (specific, measurable, achievable realistic and time-bound); lacking sufficient information causing incorrect, ambiguous or incomplete solutions.
+If, when Forming a Brief, SMART requirements had been added, the bakers might have been able to produce more consistent results.
+While this would likely negatively affect the format of the show it would lead to less abortive work, better use of materials, reduce frustrations and an increase in the judge’s satisfaction.
 In essence the spirit of BIM.

-- When information is required (Milestones); and
+- Shared Resources (What supporting information is available); and